MARTIMM/raku-mongodb-driver/README.md

 * Test to compare documents
 * Test group aggregation keyf field and finalize
 * Test map reduce aggregation more thoroughly.
-* map_reduce, look into scope. argument is not used.
+* Map_reduce, look into scope. argument is not used.
-* explain changed after mongodb 3.0
+* Explain changed after mongodb 3.0
 * Testing $mod in queries seems to have problems in version 3.0.5
-* get info about multiple accounts
+* Get info about multiple accounts instead of one at the time
+* Need a change in throwing exceptions.
+Not all errors are unrecoverable.
+Return e.g. a failure instead of die with an exception.
+* Need a sandbox to start mongod in.
+No problems then with user databases.

 ## CHANGELOG